 If one spouse relies on the other for health benefits, they may wish to remain married, but legally separated, so that those health benefits may continue.
 Separation might also be the best choice for military couples if the spouse of the military member wishes to qualify for lifetime health benefits after 10 years of marriage.
 Couples might also lean towards a legal separation because they can benefit from Social Security benefits if the marriage lasted for 10 years or more.

 Not sure which matrimonial action is best for you?
 Our firm can help.
-Contact The King Law Firm to discuss your case with our Yonkers divorce lawyer.
+Contact Empire Law to discuss your case with our Yonkers divorce lawyer.